ubcbraincircuits/whitepaper/source/data_sharing/dataverse.rst

 .. attention::
 	The limit for an individual file upload on Scholars Portal Dataverse is **2.5 GB**.

+	There is no set limit on the overall storage per dataverse.

 There are also other considerations to be made when making uploads: